cispa/Northcape/README.md

 - The hardware project requires [Vivado 2024.2](https://www.xilinx.com/support/download.html).
 - We have tested the setup on an AMD Ryzen Threadripper PRO 5995WX with Ubuntu 22.04 LTS
 - Running synthesis for the Genesys2 board requires a license for the XC7K325T FPGA.
 A corresponding license should be bundled with the development board.
 - Additionally, as the Genesys2 SoC includes the AXI Ethernet subsystem, a license of type *EF-DI-TEMAC-PROJ* is required.
+For repeating the experiments in the paper, a free evaluation license suffices.
 - The Arty A7-100 board requires *built-in licenses only*, i.e., no purchased licenses are required to build the SoC for that board.

 ## Hardware setup